vanbenj/cloudflare-sveltekit-example/README.md

 ```

 You can override these values by setting environment variables or creating a `.env.local` file.

+**Security Note**: The backend worker's `/ws/connect` endpoint only accepts direct connections when `NODE_ENV` is set to `'development'` or `'test'`.
+In production, this endpoint returns 401 Unauthorized, forcing all WebSocket connections to go through the frontend SvelteKit handler at `/api/ws/connect` which validates authorization.

 In production, there's no Vite server - all requests go directly through the Cloudflare Worker, so WebSocket upgrades work normally on the same origin.